rss logo

 GPO Rules

-• If you wish to prevent the installation of all removable media, you can activate the Prevent installation of removable devices policy:
+• To block the installation of all removable media, enable the Prevent installation of removable devices policy in Group Policy:

 Screenshot of Group Policy editor with 'Prevent installation of removable devices' setting enabled under Device Installation Restrictions.

-• New USB flash drives: they will be blocked.
+• New USB flash drives: installation is blocked.

-• Add ids to the Allow installation of devices that match any of these device IDs policy: this will not be bypassed.
+• Allow installation of devices that match any of these device IDs: not effective for this rule; exceptions won't apply.

 Screenshot of Group Policy editor with 'Prevent installation of devices not described by other policy settings' setting enabled under Device Installation Restrictions.

-• Enable the Allow administrators to override Device Installation Restriction policies policy: administrators will be able to install devices.
+• Allow administrators to override Device Installation Restriction policies: administrators can install devices if enabled.

-• Add ids to the Allow installation of devices that match any of these device IDs policy: ids of specified devices will be installed.
+• Allow installation of devices that match any of these device IDs: allows whitelisting specific hardware.

 Adding Exceptions